 At the follow through, is the clubface turned over to the ground?

-Finally, you may want to check the position of the clubface at the follow through, after impact.
+Finally, you may want to check the position of the clubface early during the follow through, at the release.
 This may hold clues as to why your clubface is closed at impact.
-Indeed, a follow through position that sees your hands totally crossed over, and the clubface pointed towards the ground almost, is indicative of an aggressive release that can lead to a closed clubface.
+Indeed, a release position that sees your hands totally crossed over, and the clubface pointed towards the ground almost, is indicative of an aggressive release that can lead to a closed clubface.

 FIX: Natural follow through